protesilaos/my-website/_games/2026-05-28-borderlands-3.md

 social media personalities with a massive cult following who end up being as shallow as our world's celebrities.

-If anything, the fantasy land of the game pales in comparison to the brutality that we can now bear witness to in 4K definition.
+If anything, the fantasy horrors of the game pale in comparison to the brutality that we can now bear witness to in 4K definition.
 And that we do with indifference, using it as yet more fodder for our doomscrolling mindlessness.
 Our politics and social norms are